TLINDEN/kleingebaeck/README.md

 All images will be stored in the same directory.

+## Documentation

+You can read the documentation [online](https://github.com/TLINDEN/kleingebaeck/blob/main/kleingebaeck.pod) or locally once you have installed kleingebaeck with: `kleingebaeck --manual`.

 ## Kleingebäck?

 The name is derived from "kleinanzeigen backup": "klein" (german for